-The Haunch Holder is quite a popular solution:
+The Haunch Holder is quite a popular solution to support a dog for clipping.

-Some like to use a table arm with a loop noose as a grooming restraint:
+Some prefer to use a table arm with a loop noose as a grooming restraint.

-Let’s watch a groomer demonstrating how to restrain a big dog below.
+Let’s watch a groomer demonstrating how to restrain a dog that is relatively large below.

 How to Gently Restrain a Dog That Hates Being Brushed

-Similarly, you should set up a comfortable area like a mat so that Roby can lie down.
+Similarly, you should set up a comfortable area like a mat so that Toby can lie down.
 If it’s a new place, one that is unfamiliar to him, let him explore it from corner to corner so that you can induce a feeling of safety.

 While he is wandering around, you can bring out some favourite toys to distract him.

 A great idea is to use a fluffy toy that you can use to gently ‘brush’ across his back.
 Let him sniff the toy so that he realises you are touching his hair with his own favourite fluffy toy.

-After you observe that Roby is quite comfortable with this new type of game, you can gradually start to replace the soft toy with an actual brush.
+After you observe that Toby is quite comfortable with this new type of game, you can gradually start to replace the soft toy with an actual brush.
 But start with a soft bristle brush to avoid pulling on his hair to start with.
+And use your free hand to very gently restrain him in place.

 Or even start with a pet grooming glove.
 He will feel the shape of your hand gently stroking his back just like when you pat him.